cavemangraham/seangraham.io/content/posts/what-i-learned-from-6-months-on-the-road.md

 +++
 I don't work well from coworking spaces.
 I do my best work from the comfort of my bed.

-Travel is cheap as long as you're flexible.
-Its even cheaper if you're willing to suffer (hello 15 hour layover, my old friend)
+Travel is cheap as long as you're flexible and it's even cheaper if you're willing to suffer (hello 15 hour layover, my old friend)

-Low season is your friend.
+'Low season' is your friend.

 More underwear, less pants.

 Loneliness is optional.

-It is easier to change all your habits then to just add one.
+Changing your environment is the easiest way to change your habits.

 Sunlight is an important factor for my mental health.

-Running a business is the best and worst feeling thing in the world.
+Running a business generates the best and worst feelings in the world.